huggingface/transformers/docs/source/testing.rst

     @pytest.mark.xfail
     def test_feature_x():

--  Based on some internal check inside the test:
+Here is how to skip a test based on some internal check inside the test:

 .. code-block:: python